Classicality with(out) decoherence: Concepts, relation to Markovianity, and a random matrix theory approach: Classicality: Definitions and approaches

 A not so obvious conclusion is that the decoherent histories condition is \emph{strictly} stronger than the consistent histories condition.
 This is explained with a result of Di\'osi~\cite{DiosiPRL2004}, who considered two decoupled quantum systems $A$ and $B$ prepared in a decorrelated state $\rho_A(t_0)\otimes\rho_B(t_0)$, unitarily evolving without interaction according to $U_A\otimes U_B$ and measured with decorrelated projectors $\Pi_x^A\otimes\Pi_{x'}^B$.
 In this situation, one immediately confirms that the joint decoherence functional factorizes as $\mf{D}_{AB}(\bb x,\bb x';\bb y,\bb y') = \mf{D}_A(\bb x;\bb y) \mf{D}_B(\bb x';\bb y')$, where unprimed (primed) histories refer to subsystem $A$ ($B$).
 Now, suppose that $A$ and $B$ separately satisfy the decoherent histories condition.
 Then, this is also the case for the non-interacting composite $AB$, as one would intuitively expect.
 However, this conclusion does not hold for the consistent histories condition, thus the latter cannot imply the former.
 Thus, Di\'osi's argument is typically invoked to say that Eq.~(\ref{eq decoherent histories}) is a more meaningful condition than Eq.~(\ref{eq consistent histories}).

-Now, if we consider the probabillities $p_{AB}(\bb x,\bb x') = p_A(\bb x)p_B(\bb x')$ for decoupled system, they factorize as expected.
+Now, if we consider the probabillities for such a decoupled system, they factorize as expected: $p_{AB}(\bb x,\bb x') = p_A(\bb x)p_B(\bb x')$.
 Interestingly, if $A$ and $B$ separately satisfy the Kolmogorov consistency condition, then this is also true for the composite $AB$.
 Thus, Di\'osi's argument cannot be invoked to refute our definition of classicality based on Eq.~(\ref{eq Kolmogorov}).\footnote{Di\'osi also gives a second argument to argue in favour of decoherent instead of consistent histories.
 Again, also this second argument does not disfavour our definition. } Two further statements are noteworthy: First, what we said above implies that the decoherent histories condition is strictly stronger than the Kolmogorov consistency condition.
 Second, confirming the decoherent histories condition experimentally is obviously much harder than confirming the Kolmogorov consistency condition.

 Next, we turn to the relation between decoherent histories and OQS decoherence, which obviously has been already the topic of previous works, see, e.g., the above references and in particular also Refs.~\cite{FinkelsteinPRD1993, RiedelZurekZwolakPRA2016}.
 Quite intuitively, one would expect that histories defined by measurements in the pointer basis naturally satisfy the decoherent histories condition, i.e., that OQS decoherence generates decoherent histories, but it has been recognized that this relation is not that easy~\cite{FinkelsteinPRD1993, RiedelZurekZwolakPRA2016}.
 Indeed, since OQS decoherence alone is not sufficient to imply Kolmogorov consistency, it also cannot be sufficient to imply decoherent histories.
-Interestingly, and what seems to have not been recognized yet, is that the extra condition of Markovianity is again sufficient to show that OQS decoherence implies decoherent histories.
-The proof of this statement is given in Appendix~\ref{sec app decoherence}.
+Interestingly, the extra condition of Markovianity is again sufficient to show that OQS decoherence implies decoherent histories.
+The proof of this statement is given in Appendix~\ref{sec app decoherence} (see also Refs.~\cite{PazZurekPRD1993, BrunPRL1997, YuPA1998, BrunPRA2000} for related work).